vsatgit/nats-reference-example/README.md

 - the environment variables in `nats_configs/.env` as per their requirements and
 - the required `allowed-pub` and `allowed-sub` permission in `nats_configs/scripts/user-config.sh` to generate User JWTs and NkSeed.

 The generated User JWT and NkSeed can be found in `nats_configs/creds` directory in a file with `.creds` extension.
-This cred file should be configured as either environent variable or configuration based on the application specific setup.
+This cred file should be configured as either environent variable or an alternate configuration option based on the application specific setup.

 ### Process difference between local setup & sandboxes